taufpate/mercadolibre/README.md

 # MercadoLibre's PHP SDK Composer Package

-This is the unofficial PHP SDK for MercadoLibre's Platform.
+This is a fork of [MercadoLibre's PHP Sdk](https://github.com/mercadolibre/php-sdk), we only make it easy to implement on laravel projects

 ## How do I install it?